 Mobile app project, GeoMind, displayed interesting locations inferred from the density of geotagged photos.
 Amazon Web Services, Node.JS and PostGIS.
 Part-time work at a seed investment firm.

 The Wikimedia Foundation is the organization behind Wikipedia.
 I worked on HTML5 interfaces, multimedia, file storage, internationalization, APIs, GUI editing, parsing, live collaboration while editing, and more (commit log).
 Frequently deployed and configured code running live on all Wikipedia.
 Mentored other paid and community developers, including Google Summer of Code 2011, and winning team for Wikipedia SF Hackathon in January 2012.
 Left amicably to pursue personal projects and reset visa status.

-Upcoming.org was a collaborative events calendar, acquired by Yahoo in 2005, using PHP and Perl.
-I integrated event listings into Yahoo Search, redesigned the event data and geographic models, improved user interface and responsiveness, wrote a deploy system to automatically optimize site load time, and mentored new hires.
+Integrated Upcoming.org’s event listings into Yahoo Search, redesigned event and geographic data models, modernized frontend, wrote asset management and deploy system, and mentored new hires.
+Improved Flickr’s payment systems and FlickrMail.
 Received Excellence and Hack Day Awards in 2008.